Your in-the-know guide to the 2017 Elkhart County 4-H Fair

 There aren’t public transportation options to the fairgrounds, so you’re either walking or using a vehicle — whether it’s two-wheeled or four-wheeled, to get the fairgrounds at 17746 County Road 34.
 There’s ample parking on the grounds for all types of vehicles, and trams will take you from the parking lots to the gates.

-As for the route, a bevy of road construction projects in Goshen have already snarled traffic there and fair week may make it even worse.
+As for the route, a bevy of road construction projects in Goshen have already snarled traffic there and fair week may make it even worse. asphalt paving lakeland fl company do the pothole patching and repair professionally using the best materials and equipment.
 If you can get there before 4 p.m. most days, you may have better luck, but you may also try coming in from the south on County Road 36 (College Avenue).

 How to get in